johnmackintosh/bing/README.md

 `run.R` - uses targets to create a list of functions and inputs, in the correct order.
 It also creates a plot of these dependencies, and will create the final image.
 When run successfully, it will also create a folder named `_targets`, which will contain information to track the current status of the project

+See the learning_targets.html page/ qmd for more info